SAP/ownid-developer-tutorial/src/server-sdk.md

 * POST: `/ownid/status` - provides user login statuses with specific authorization contexts
 * POST: `/ownid/{context}/approval-status` - checks approval status if PIN validation initiated
 * POST: `/ownid/{context}/approve` - sets approval resolution for current context

+## Server configuration
+The configuration can be set manually by editing file [path to yaml file] or by running the configuration tool located in [path to configuration tool]

 ## Installation